vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 ### Azure Monitor

 The Azure Monitor set of services are automatically turned on for all customers within their given subscription.
-Although Tanzu for Kubernetes operations provides monitoring and logging, it does not capture information on many of the Azure components mentioned in this reference design.
+Although Tanzu for Kubernetes Operations provides monitoring and logging, it does not capture information on many of the Azure components mentioned in this reference design.
 Therefore, it is important to use the available Azure Monitor features that Microsoft provides, such as:

 - Activity Log
 - Network Watcher